OSHPD Areas of Focus

 OSHPD produces datasets and data products from a variety of sources: Patient Discharge Data (PDD), Emergency Department Data (EDD), Ambulatory Surgery Center (ASC) data, financial and utilization data, as well as facility construction and healthcare workforce data.

-OSHPD conducts and publicly releases studies on timely health topics such as preventable hospitalizations, sepsis, C-Section, and social determinants of health.
+OSHPD conducts and publicly releases studies on timely health topics such as preventable hospitalizations, sepsis,

 What we want to achieve with our data and products#